Women, Peace and Security

 - using gender-inclusive language throughout the Organization.
 For example, nameplates in NATO meeting rooms now indicate the “Chair” of a meeting, where “Chairman” had long been the standard, regardless of who occupied the seat;

 - modelling gender-inclusive practices in defence capacity building programmes.

-- developing policies to demonstrate and support certain standards, like the NATO policy on Preventing and Responding to Sexual Exploitation and Abuse that was agreed in 2019;
+- developing policies to demonstrate and support certain standards, like the NATO Policy on Preventing and Responding to Sexual Exploitation and Abuse, which was endorsed in 2019;

 - ensuring effective measures are in place to prevent and respond to sexual harassment;